MaterializeInc/materialize/doc/user/content/integrations/_index.md

 [//]: # "TODO(morsapaes) Once #8396 lands, link the page here"

-Materialize is **wire-compatible** with PostgreSQL, which means it integrates with most client libraries, ORM frameworks and other third-party tools that support PostgreSQL.
+Materialize is **wire-compatible** with PostgreSQL, which means it integrates with many SQL clients and other tools in the data ecosystem that support PostgreSQL.
 This page describes the status, level of support, and usage notes for commonly used and requested Materialize integrations and tools.

 {{< note >}}
 If there's a tool that you'd like to use with Materialize but is not listed, let us know by submitting a [feature request](https://github.com/MaterializeInc/materialize/issues/new?assignees=&labels=A-integration&template=02-feature.yml)!